dimitrop/dimitrop.github.io/_pages/about.md

-(NKUA) in the [Department of Business Administration](https://www.ba.uoa.gr/en/), and Head of the Reliability Engineering Directorate at the [National Infrastructures for Research and Technology](https://grnet.gr/en/) (GRNET), where I have led the design and implementation of [advanced infrastructures](https://www.usenix.org/publications/loginonline/appstack-agile-platform-running-digital-public-services) supporting critical digital governance services used by millions of Greek citizens.
+(NKUA) in the [Department of Business Administration](https://www.ba.uoa.gr/en/), and Head of the Reliability Engineering Directorate at the [National Infrastructures for Research and Technology](https://grnet.gr/en/) (GRNET), where I lead the design and implementation of advanced infrastructures supporting digital governance, academic, and research services used by millions of Greek citizens.

 I received my Ph.D. in
 [Secure Software Development Technologies](https://thesis.ekt.gr/thesisBookReader/id/43152#page/1/mode/2up)